larsrickert/discord-player-plus/docs/api/commands.md

 # Slash Commands API

-`discord-player-plus` provides pre-defined discord slash commands for its core functionality.
-However, the commands API is not restricted to those commands and can be extended by your own commands.
-This provides a clean and standardized command development.

 ## Command

 A command extends the default command type provided by `discord.js` with a `run` method that encapsulates the logic of each slash command.